Eplepai96/Semester-Project-Repository/README.md

 https://github.com/Eplepai96/Semester-Project-Repository.git

 ### Contributing
-If you want to contribute, plase open a pull request so the code can be reviewed.
+If you want to contribute, please open a pull request so the code can be reviewed.

 ### Contact
 To be added